microsoft/com-rs/README.md

 This library exposes various macros, structs and functions to the user for both producing and consuming COM components in an idiomatic manner.

-## FAQ

-**Is there IDL support?**

-As a foundation, we are attempting to create a library that doesn't necessarily rely on having an IDL file.
-However, it is in the pipeline for future improvements.
-We will have a command-line tool that will parse the IDL into the required macros.

-**Which threading models do this library support?**

-As of v0.1, this library is only confident of consuming/producing COM components that live in Single-Threaded Apartments (STA).
-This Threading Model assumption is used in several places, so producing/consuming these COM components in a Multi-Threaded environment will not work.

-**Is there out-of-process COM support?**

-Currently, we only support production of in-process COM components.
-Also, production of a COM component can only be in the DLL format.
-There will be plans to enable out-of-process COM production as well as producing in the .EXE format.

 ## Usage

 ### Defining a COM interface